Nitishpqa/theScorePOC/README.md

 Pre-reqs:
 =========
+g.
 Eclipse or Any IDE
+h.
 Android SDK : To launch AVD

 Steps to run the automation :
 ===========================